-echo "Command 3 'date'" > cmd3.log 2>&1 '''
+sleep 5; echo "Command 3 'date'" > cmd3.log 2>&1 '''

-The echo command is like a print statement in the bash shell.
-Echo takes its arguments and writes them to one line of standard output.
-While not always required, it is a good idea to put the output string in double quotes.
+The echo command is like a print statement in the bash shell. echo takes its arguments and writes them to standard output.
+While not always required, it is a good idea to put echo's output string in double quotes.